bryborge/rails-starter/README.md

 # Rails Starter

-A Dockerized Ruby on Rails application boilerplate for local development!
+A Dockerized Ruby on Rails application boilerplate for development and production.

 ## Built With